imclab/HYDRO-BIDE/README.md

 A repository to hold scripts and data for studying effects of hydrodynamic constraints on microbial systems

-As of 12-Jan-2013 there was 1 Python script containing a hydrodynamic BIDE (birth,immigration,death,emigration) model, and 4 files containing metagenomic data obtained from samples of bovine rumen.
+As of 13-Jan-2013 there was 1 Python script containing a hydrodynamic BIDE (birth,immigration,death,emigration) model, 1 example png file of the figures the script creates, and 4 files containing metagenomic data obtained from samples of bovine rumen.

 License
 =======